JetBrains logo

 IntelliJ IDEA Conf is a place to learn from people who build tools, libraries, and real-world systems with Java and Kotlin every day.

-Join us online on March 26–27 to dive into practical talks from expert guest speakers covering language updates, JVM internals, frameworks, performance tips, tooling workflows, and ways to get more out of IntelliJ IDEA.
+Join us online to dive into practical talks from expert guest speakers covering language updates, JVM internals, frameworks, performance tips, tooling workflows, and ways to get more out of IntelliJ IDEA.

 Whether you’re refining your expertise or staying ahead of the latest trends, this event is your opportunity to grow, connect, and elevate your development workflows.